i-p-tel/sipdroid/FAQ.md

 Sipdroid uses G.711 A-law to transmit voice which needs about 80 kBit/s in each direction.
 This corresponds to a total of 1.2 MB per minute.

-A video call needs approximately twice as much.

 Over EDGE or when optionally enabled for all calls Sipdroid uses GSM codec to compress to about 30 kBit/s in each direction resulting in a total of 0.5 MB per minute.

 ## Legal ##